longyuewangdcu/GuoFeng-Webnovel/README.md

 Copyright is a crucial consideration when it comes to releasing literary texts, and we (Tencent AI Lab and China Literature Ltd.) are the rightful copyright owners of the web fictions included in this dataset.
 We are pleased to make this data available to the research community, subject to certain terms and conditions.

 - 🔔 GuoFeng Webnovel Corpus is copyrighted by Tencent AI Lab and China Literature Limited.
-- 🚦 After completing the registration process with your institute information, WMT participants or researchers are granted permission to use the dataset solely for non-commercial research purposes and must comply with the principles of fair use (CC-BY 4.0).
+- 🚦 After completing the registration process with your institute information, WMT participants or researchers are granted permission to use the dataset solely for non-commercial research purposes and must comply with the principles of fair use ([CC-BY 4.0](https://creativecommons.org/licenses/by/4.0)).
 - 🔒 Modifying or redistributing the dataset is strictly prohibited.
 If you plan to make any changes to the dataset, such as adding more annotations, with the intention of publishing it publicly, please contact us first to obtain written consent.
 - 🚧 By using this dataset, you agree to the terms and conditions outlined above.
 We take copyright infringement very seriously and will take legal action against any unauthorized use of our data.

-### Important❗❗❗
+### Citation ❗❗❗
 📝 If you use the GuoFeng Webnovel Corpus, please cite the following papers and claim the original download link:

 ```bibtex